What is Skin Allergy (Atopic Dermatitis)?

-Atopic dermatitis is a chronic rash on the cheeks, neck, wrists, arms, hands and feet, but rashes in children tend to be more severe in adults.
-The main cause is skin inflammation which may be caused from external and internal factors including
+Atopic dermatitis is a chronic rash on the cheeks, neck, wrists, arms, hands, and feet, but rashes in children tend to be more severe in adults.
+The main cause is skin inflammation which may be caused by external and internal factors including

-- Internal factor including internal inflammation, chronic constipation, stress, lack of sleep, food allergies, and low body immunity.
+- Internal factors: including internal inflammation, chronic constipation, stress, lack of sleep, food allergies, and low body immunity.

-- External factor including the reaction between the skin and chemicals causing irritation, dry skin irritation, and allergic rashes.
+- External factors: including the reaction between the skin and chemicals causing irritation, dry skin irritation, and allergic rashes.
 These chemicals include cosmetics, perfume, and detergent.

-- Avoid eating foods that cause food allergies strictly because it can affect the immune system and lead to worse condition.
+- Avoid eating foods that cause food allergies strictly because they can affect the immune system and lead to worse conditions.

 - Refrain from drinking alcohol.